 CISSP stands for Certified Information Systems Security Professional.
 The CISSP Certification is governed by International Information System Security Certification Consortium (ISC2).
 Individuals who own this credential are well-versed in the technical and managerial aspects of the information security program.
-Furthermore, CISSP certified professionals acquire the skillset to design and manage an information security program for organizations.
+Furthermore, CISSP-certified professionals acquire the skillset to design and manage an organization’s information security program.

 What is CISM?

 Certified Information Security Manager or CISM Certification is governed by Information Systems Audit and Control Association (ISACA).
-Individuals who own CISM Certification possess managerial expertise in the realm of Information Security.
-Such professionals have a deeper understanding of IT governance, rather than hands-on experience in cybersecurity.
+Individuals who own CISM Certification possess managerial expertise in Information Security.
+Such professionals have a deeper understanding of IT governance than hands-on cybersecurity experience.
 Organizations hire professionals certified with CISM to align their business goals with the IT framework.

-Individuals pursuing CISSP Certification are required to have at least 5 years of paid full-time experience in 2 or more domains stated by ISC2.
+Individuals pursuing CISSP Certification must have at least 5 years of paid full-time experience in 2 or more domains stated by ISC2.
 Furthermore, individuals can waive their one year of experience if they have a four-year bachelor’s degree and any credential from the ISC2 approved list.

 The prerequisites for CISM Certification require individuals to have 5 years of experience in Information Security.
-Furthermore, out of these 5 years, individuals need to have 3 years of experience in 3 or more of CISM domains.
+Furthermore, out of these 5 years, individuals need 3 years of experience in 3 or more CISM domains.

-Individuals pursuing the certification of CISSP and CISM need to refer to the respective common body of knowledge while preparing for the exam.
+Individuals pursuing the certification of CISSP and CISM need to refer to the respective standard body of knowledge while preparing for the exam.